ALANOODLE'S SCALE MODEL PORTFOLIO

 This review originally appeared at MundoHobby.com

-By 1967, The United States was entering the active phase of the Apollo program to put a man on the Moon.
-On January 27, the Apollo 1 spacecraft was on the launch pad, ready for the final “dress rehearsal” before launching into the first manned orbital test of what would hopefully become Man’s first operational Moon Ship.
+By 1967, The United States was well into the active phase of the Apollo program to put an astronaut on the Moon.
+On January 27, the Apollo 1 spacecraft was on the launch pad, ready for the final “dress rehearsal” before launching into the first piloted orbital test of what would hopefully become the first operational Moon Ship.

-Out of the box, the kit contains only four parts: The conical Command Module ("CM") molded together with the Service Module ("SM"), the main engine bell and heat shield and the CSM umbilical which transferred air and power from the Service Module to the Command Module.
-Other parts, such as the four Reaction Control Thruster assemblies and the four-dished High-Gain Antenna are to come from the Revell kit.
-(I had the parts from a 1/100 scale Heller kit.
-I figured the difference should not be enough to notice.)
-The kit also comes with a vacuform part representing the Command Module's Boost Protective Cover or "BPC".
-This conical part shielded the Command Module during launch and was carried away from the spacecraft by the Emergency Escape Tower shortly before reaching orbit.
-Since I was modeling the Apollo spacecraft in space and not in launch on a Saturn V, I omitted this part.
+Out of the box, the kit contains only four parts.
+The conical Command Module ("CM") is molded together with the cylindrical Service Module ("SM") in one piece.
+The main engine bell and Service Module heat shield are also cast together and the CSM umbilical which transferred air and power from the Service Module to the Command Module is molded as a separate piece.
+Also included is a vacuform plastic part representing the Command Module's Boost Protective Cover or "BPC".
+This conical part shielded the Command Module during launch and was carried away from the spacecraft by the Emergency Escape Tower before reaching orbit.
+Since I was modeling the Apollo spacecraft after launch, I omitted this part.
+Parts for the four Reaction Control Thruster assemblies and the four-dished High-Gain Antenna are not included.
+The instructions recommend using the parts from the Revell kit.
+I had a Heller CSM kit which was identical.

 Click on the above image for a larger view

-The quality of the castings, as is usual with kits from RealSpace, is excellent.
-RealSpace’s casting quality rivals and in some cases exceeds that of many injection-molded kits.
+The quality of the castings, as is usual with kits from RealSpace is excellent, rivaling and in some cases exceeding that of many injection-molded kits.
 Part surfaces are mostly smooth although the Command Module has a rather uniform pebbled surface texture.
 The straight panel lines are raised and very fine.
 The ½ inch long umbilical had a large “pouring stub” which was easily removed and cleaned up.
 The Heat Shield/Engine Bell also had a resin "plug" on the front end that went against the Service Module which was easily sanded off.
 The same was true about the back end of the Service Module.
 Though the resin was soft and sanded easily, care must be taken to sand both surfaces as flat as possible.
 These sanded ends are joined to each other.

 Problems with this kit are few, the biggest being the Command Module's tripod shaped docking probe.
-The three struts of the probe are molded with flash filling the space under them and the docking collar.
+The three struts of the probe are molded with flash filling the space under them.
 The struts themselves are delicate, making the thick flash very difficult to remove.
 So difficult to remove, in fact, that I broke off one of the probe struts trying to de-flash it.
-This prompted me to remove the entire docking collar and scratch-build a new one out of spare parts.
+This prompted me to remove the entire docking collar with a razor saw and scratch-build a new one out of spare parts.

 The four-dish high-gain antenna was scratch-built using spare parts for the armature and the dishes.
-The docking probe was made from a wheel from a 1/72 scale armor kit and three pieces of stretched round sprue.
+The docking probe was made using a wheel from a 1/72 scale Russian tank and three pieces of stretched round sprue.

 Painting the model was very simple.
 The CM was masked off leaving the docking probe exposed and the SM was sprayed with Flat White Krylon Primer.
 After that coat had dried completely, the ribbed cooling panels were masked off with Parafilm-"M" laboratory film and the model was sprayed with Model Master Chrome spray enamel.
 When the last coat of Chrome was almost dry, the Parafilm was removed, as was the masking over the CM.

 The CM was covered with Bare Metal Ultra Bright Chrome foil.
-I considered sanding and smoothing out the surface texture to achieve the mirror finish of the real thing but I didn't want to sand off any surface features, particularly the panel lines and EVA hand-holds.
+I considered sanding and smoothing out the surface texture to achieve the polished steel look of the real thing but I didn't want to sand off any surface details, particularly the panel lines and EVA hand-holds.
 The foil followed every detail and texture of the resin beneath, bringing out the delicate raised panel work and gave the Command Module a realistic metallic sheen.
-The surface texture of the part, however, detracts from the look slightly but not enough to make me want to remove the foil and sand it smooth.
-Raised detail like the EVA hand-holds were hand-painted with Model Master enamel Chrome Silver.
-Windows were painted gloss black by hand.
+The pebbled texture of the part, however, detracts from the look, making it impossible to achieve the CM's mirror finish.

 Command Module decal guide